LorenzDuremdes/Second-Brain/social anxiety disorder.md

 	1. social anxiety doesn't know the difference between hypotheticals and [[reality]]
 		1. evolutionarily advantageous e.g. quicker decision-making

+# biopsychology
+1. Dr. David McPhee's response on "I always feel when I go out in public, my experiences with the general public feel negative. **Is it just in my head**?
+I have social anxiety."^[https://qr.ae/pGD2aW]
+	1. **No**, it’s not just in your head.
+Anxiety is very real and can cause a lot of suffering, and it is very **physical**.

 # [[interpersonal relationship]]
 1. social anxiety ↮ neurotypical → 80% happy · 20% angry (face)
 	1. the person does see the [[happiness]] face but also the (lesser) angry face^[https://youtu.be/5n6lDNacfk0?t=410, Alok Kanojia]